British Rail: 1982–1991: Sectorisation

-Upon sectorisation in 1982, three passenger sectors were created: InterCity, operating principal express services; London & South East (renamed Network SouthEast in 1986) operating commuter services in the London area; Provincial (renamed Regional Railways in 1989) responsible for all other passenger services.
-In the metropolitan counties local services were managed by the Passenger Transport Executives.
-Provincial was the most subsidised (per passenger km) of the three sectors; upon formation, its costs were four times its revenue.
-During the 1980s British Rail ran the Rail Riders membership club aimed at 5- to 15-year-olds.
+Passenger levels had been decreasing steadily since 1962, and by 1982 had reached a new low.
+Upon sectorisation in January 1982, three passenger sectors were created: InterCity, which operated principal express services; London & South East, renamed Network SouthEast in 1986, which operated commuter services in the London area; and Provincial, renamed Regional Railways in 1989, which operated all other passenger services.
+Chris Green, in his foreword to Jackson (2013), describes sectorisation as ushering in a golden age for British Rail, due to its lively brands and proliferation of household names in its rolling stock and media; Jackson herself agrees with this, citing sectors' success in investment, meeting ministry targets, and efficacy in their service provision.
+In the metropolitan counties, local services were managed by passenger transport executives.
+Regional Railways was the most subsidised of the three sectors; upon formation, its costs were four times its revenue.

-Because British Railways was such a large operation, running not just railways but also ferries, steamships and hotels, it has been considered difficult to analyse the effects of nationalisation.

-Prices rose quickly in this period, rising 108% in real terms from 1979 to 1994, as prices rose by 262% but RPI only increased by 154% in the same time.